pbarry25/returnships/README.md

 Each row below contains links to the following:

 * the company's main website
-* the company's 'careers' landing page, if they have one (usually these are geared toward 'talking up' the benefits of joining the company)
-* the current listing of open positions/jobs with the company
+* the page/resource for their returnship program
-* any guidance that might be helpful to find/filter the "early friendly" listings
+* any related notes about the program

 And PR's/feedback encouraged! :)